swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

 The single-element update functions, `UnsafeMutablePointer.update(to:)` and `UnsafeMutableBufferPointer.updateElement(at:to:)`, are synonyms for the setters of `UnsafeMutablePointer.pointee` and `UnsafeMutableBufferPointer.subscript(_ i: Index)`, respectively.
 Clearly we can elect to not add them.

 The setters in question, like the update functions, have a required precondition that the memory they refer to must be initialized.
-Somehow this precondition is often overlooked and leads to bug reports.
+This precondition is often overlooked and leads to programmer errors and bug reports.
 The proposed names and cross-references should help clarify the requirements to users.

 ##### Renaming `assign` to `update`

-The renaming of `assign` to `update` could be omitted entirely, although we believe that `update` communicates intent much better than `assign` does.
-In _The Swift Programming Language_, the `=` symbol is named "the assignment operator", and its function is described as to either initialize or to update a value.
-The current name (`assign`) is not as clear as the documentation in *TSPL*, while the proposed name (`update`) builds on it.
+The renaming of `assign` to `update` could be omitted entirely, although we believe the word "update" communicates the API's intent much better than does the word "assign".
+In _The Swift Programming Language_ (_TSPL_,) the `=` symbol is named "the assignment operator", and its function is described as to either "initialize" or "update" a value.
+The current name (`assign`) seemingly conflates the two roles of `=` as described in *TSPL*, while the proposed name (`update`) builds on _TSPL_.

 There are only four current symbols to be renamed by this proposal, and their replacements are easily migrated by a fixit.
 For context, this renaming would change only 6 lines of code in the standard library, outside of the function definitions.
 If the renaming is omitted, the four new functions proposed in the family should use the name `assign` as well.
 The two single-element versions would be `assign(_ value:)` and `assignElement(at:_ value:)`.

 ##### Element-by-element copies from `Collection` inputs

 The initialization and updating functions that copy from `Collection` inputs use the argument label `fromElements`.
-This is different from the pre-existing functions that copy from `Sequence` inputs.
-We could use the same argument label (`from`) as with the `Sequence` inputs, but that would mean that we must return the `Iterator` for the `Collection` versions, and that is generally not desirable, especially if a particular `Iterator` cannot be copied cheaply.
-If we did not return `Iterator`, then the `Sequence` and `Collection` versions of the `initialize(from:)` would be overloaded by their return type, and that would be source-breaking: an existing use of the current function that doesn't destructure the returned tuple on assignment could now pick up the `Collection` overload, which would have a return value incompatible with the existing code which assumes that the return value is of type `(Iterator, Int)`.
+This is a different label than used by the pre-existing functions that copy from `Sequence` inputs.
+We could use the same argument label (`from`) as with the `Sequence` inputs, but that would mean that we must return the `Iterator` for the `Collection` versions, and that is not necessarily desirable, especially if a particular `Iterator` cannot be copied cheaply.
+If we used the same argument label (`from`) and did not return `Iterator`, then the `Sequence` and `Collection` versions of the `initialize(from:)` would be overloaded by their return type, and that would be source-breaking: an existing use of the current function that doesn't destructure the returned tuple on assignment could now pick up the `Collection` overload, which would have a return value incompatible with the subsequent code which assumes that the return value is of type `(Iterator, Int)`.

 ## Acknowledgments